vtalpaert/autobar/README.md

 - combine doses of same ingredient (look out for number field)
 - no 0.0 quantity for regular ingredients
-- eliminate pictures not in DB
 - add fixtures with verified mixes
 - manually add all mixes with most common alcohol
 - set volume to shot (big, small...)
-- script to manually verify mix while being prompted with online info
 - [use F in queries](https://docs.djangoproject.com/en/2.2/topics/db/queries/#filters-can-reference-fields-on-the-model)